 Take the bird out of the packaging.
 It should be totally thawed.

-I usually set it on a large jelly roll pan, or in a cleaned out sink.
+I usually set it on a large jelly roll pan, or in my sink which has been thoroughly cleaned.
 Remove any turkey parts in side of the cavity.
 There is usually a neck and organs from the bird inside of the cavity.
 Sometimes these parts are wrapped in plastic, sometimes, they are loose.
 You will find at least two, sometimes three items to remove and discard, or use to make gravy.
+MAKE SURE TO LOCATE AND REMOVE THESE PARTS.

 Tip turkey on its side and release any water.
-Pat dry with paper towels and discard paper towels.
+Pat your big bird dry with paper towels and discard paper towels.
+Remember to stay safe when handling poultry!

 Place bird on its tummy and tie with cotton string to keep the legs